 What Does Medicaid Expansion Mean In North Carolina?

-Gov. Roy Cooper signed House Bill 76, Access to Healthcare Options, into law recently, making North Carolina (NC) the 40th state to expand its Medicaid coverage under the Affordable Care Act (ACA).
+Governor Roy Cooper signed House Bill 76, Access to Healthcare Options, into law over the summer, making North Carolina (NC) one of the states to expand Medicaid coverage under the Affordable Care Act (ACA).

 Check Your Eligibility